What is CPR and how do I get a CPR certificate?

 Prompt bystander CPR dramatically increases the casualty's chances of survival, without oxygen the brain can only survive about 5 minutes before permanent damage sets in.
 It also helps to keep the heart in a state where it is better placed to respond to defibrillation.

 In the UK the most common cause of an adult who has collapsed and stopped breathing is that they have had a heart attack which has then caused their heart to stop (cardiac arrest).
 However CPR is also performed on people who have drowned, who have experienced a drug overdose as well as on choking casualties when back slaps and abdominal thrusts have not work and the casualty has collapsed.
 CPR can also be performed on children and infants although the protocol is altered slightly.

-Recently (2010) the European and UK Resuscitaion Council updated the CPR guidelines slightly to increase the depth and rate of compressions as it is effective chest compressions which make the most difference.
+The last update to the CPR guidelines slightly increased the depth and rate of compressions as it is effective chest compressions which make the most difference.
 The guidelines still include using resuce breaths, only if this is not possible or if you don't want to give breaths then compression or hands-only CPR can be performed and will still make a difference.

 I need a CPR Certificate

 All React First, first aid courses will teach you how to perform CPR.
 If you have been told that you need a CPR certificate and you would like to attend the shortest course possible then coming on the 4 hour Basic Life Support BLS and AED training course will give you what you need.

 We run public open courses in London for individuals to attend, you can see a full list of dates and venues and book online here.